3dprintingletter/3dprintingletter.github.com/source/_posts/2013-03-08-an-interview-with-tracy-turner-project-manager-at-makerbot.markdown

 categories: [Interview, Makerbot]
 ---

-This week, I've had the privilege to talk to Tracy Turner, who is Project Manager at Makerbot.
+This week, I've had the privilege to talk to Tracy Turner, who is a Project Manager at Makerbot.
 I asked her a few questions about life at the Makerbot offices in NY.
 For those who don't know [Makerbot](http://www.makerbot.com/), they make [really](http://store.makerbot.com/replicator.html) [cool](http://store.makerbot.com/replicator2.html) [stuff](https://store.makerbot.com/replicator2x.html).

 <!-- more -->